 Diversity, so highly praised by the politically correct progressive left, was given as a curse to stop mankind from working against God's purpose.
-God had said to multiply and inhabit the earth, and mankind wanted to build a big ghetto and make a name for themselves.
-So why is something given as a curse praised by secular humanists today?
+God had said to multiply and inhabit the earth, and mankind wanted to build a big tower and make a name for themselves.
+So why is something given as a curse, different languages and different tribes, praised by secular humanists today?

 When people were scattered after Babel, each nation and tribe established their own religions, mostly pagan idolatry and animism.
 A culture reflects the values of its religion.
 Righteousness exalts a nation, but sin is a reproach to any people.
 When we examine the history of nations, the most blessed nations in the history of mankind were those who worshiped God as revealed in the Bible.

-Diversity in religion is a curse, and God planned to bring together in unity all who put their trust in Him.
+Diversity in religion is a curse, and God planned to lift the curse by bringing together in unity all who put their trust in Him.

 John 17English Standard Version (ESV)